Caja Navarra: Banking context

 In Spain, savings banks or cajas are private financial institutions organized as foundations.
 When they were created, their identifying features were their concern for saving, focus on the poorer classes, concentration in a geographical area, and allocation of a significant part of their profits to community and charity projects.

 Under the 26/2013 Act passed by the Spanish Conservative Government that year, all savings banks were required to change their legal status, most of the times into a bank foundation.
 On its last stage prior to its 2012 disappearance, Caja Navarra developed under Enrique Goñi as CEO.

 The Caja Navarra scandal

 A series of decisions made during several years led to the crash of the Caja Navarra as a savings bank, and its conversion into a foundation.
 In the Navarre political arena, mismanagement and obscurantism accusations emerged early on, even before the eventual fall of the financial institution.
 A parliamentary investigation panel was established in January 2015 to determine possible responsibilities.

+Sponsorship

+Between 1995 and 2006, Caja Navarra was the main kit sponsor of Spanish football club CA Osasuna.